 As many as 3-8 percent of all people who have European roots carry the gene mutation, and it is the most common inherited blood clotting disorder, also known as thrombophilia.
 It is rare in African-Americans and Asians.

-blood clots, it does increase any existing risk factors you already have.
+With Factor V Leiden thrombophilia, your blood has a tendency to form abnormal blood clots that can block your blood vessels.
+Though Factor V Leiden doesn’t automatically cause blood clots, it does increase any existing risk factors you already have.
 There are many risk factors but the more common ones include cancer, prolonged immobilization, following surgery, pregnancy, hormone therapy, injury or trauma.
 Anyone who has increased risk factors should talk with their doctor about how to improve their odds to keep healthy blood flowing smoothly.

 Select few experience blood clot symptoms

 Your blood has substances in it that help you stop bleeding when you cut yourself or you get injured.
 These substances are not supposed to clump up in the arteries or the veins under normal circumstances, though.
 The faulty gene in Factor V Leiden increases the likelihood that clots can form in blood vessels where they are not wanted.

 Blood clots that form in blood vessels can be dangerous when they block blood flow to the legs (deep venous thrombosis) or break off and travel to the lungs where they can cause a pulmonary embolism, a medical emergency.

 Not all people who have Factor V Leiden develop blood clots.
 In fact, only 10 percent of all those with the disorder ever experience any blood clotting problems.